infinum/frontend-handbook/JavaScript/Angular.md

 });
 ```

-This transformation of the default `spec` file is something that we usually do for all services that we test.
+This transformation of the default `spec` file is something that we usually do for all services we test.

 If you run the tests now, they will fail because our service injects `HttpClient`, and we have not provided it in our tests.
-Luckily, there is a module called `HttpClientTestingModule`, which you can import from `@angular/common/http/testing`, that provides a complete mocking backend for the `HttpClient` service.
+Luckily, there is a module called `HttpClientTestingModule`, which you can import from `@angular/common/http/testing`.
+It provides a complete mocking back end for the `HttpClient` service.
 We just have to import it in our `TestBed` module:

 ``` typescript
 TestBed.configureTestingModule({